evildmp/pycons-in-africa/README.md

 ### Where in Africa

-* sub-Saharan Africa, excluding South Africa
+* sub-Saharan Africa
+* excluding South Africa, which has an active Python and open source software development community

 ### The conference format